5monkeys/djedi-cms/djedi-react/README.md

 ```

 So why is it called `md` and not `dedent`?
 If you use [Prettier], it will
-automatically format the contents of the template literal as markdown, which is
+automatically format the contents of template literal tagged with `md` as
-very convenient.
-This is useful even if the value is plain text (markdown
+markdown, which is very convenient.
+This is useful even if the value is plain
-formatting usually works well there too).
+text (markdown formatting usually works well there too).

 As an extra bonus, the [Babel] plugin mentioned in [Installation](#installation)
 optimizes the tag away (`` md`text` `` → `"text"`) when used inside a `<Node>`.